dzapps/blogger/README.md

 # blogger
 My modified blogger theme

 Here is summary of the general workflow of creating a website and how to optimize it *continuously*.

-By Reiser Wang
+By Reiser Wang under [Creative Commons licensing](https://creativecommons.org/licenses/by-sa/3.0/tw/deed.en)
+---
 ## What To Do When Creating a Site

  1. Decide target audience/UX/business/monetization models